-You won’t be able to shoot any grouse without any cartridges (obviously).
-Some shoots insist on certain types of cartridges so make sure you check with your host what types of cartridges are accepted on the moor.
+Some shoots insist on certain types of cartridges, so make sure you check with your host what types of cartridges are accepted on the moor.

-There are also a number of accessories that will help your shoot go a lot more smoothly:
+A number of other accessories will help your shoot go smoothly:

 - Ear protection – Whether you opt for earplugs or noise-cancelling headphones, make sure to protect your ears.